tact-lang/intelli-tact/README.md

 - Go to definition, implementation, type definition
 - Find all references, workspace symbol search, symbol renaming
 - Types and documentation on hover
-- Inlay hints for types, parameter names and more
+- Inlay hints for types, parameter names, and more
 - On-the-fly inspections with quick fixes
 - Signature help inside calls
 - Formatting